About the Glass Window Bridge

 washing over the road.

-Obey all closures.
+Obey all police closures.